ronnieholm/SPCalendarRecurrenceExpander/README.md

 recurrence instances.
 Recurrence exceptions, such as deleted or modified instances, are special types of events that replace regular recurrence instances.

+Please let me know if you find this package helpful.

+Regards,
+-- Ronnie Holm